This guide covers all usage patterns for gtfs-sqljs, from basic setup to advanced features like GTFS Realtime and smart caching.

 // Get stop times by agency

-const stopTimes = gtfs.getStopTimes({
+const stopTimes = await gtfs.getStopTimes({

 agencyId: 'AGENCY_1',